Collinchristian70/Lab2/index.md

 3. git checkout {branch name}
 	- To start working in a differnet branch, use git checkout to switch branches

-## Usefull commands - Antonio's portion
+## Useful Commands - Antonio's Portion

 These commands are a little less common but are still extremely usefull.